 Retiling is a fairly straightforward DIY job, and new lighting and a vanity unit can also transform the look of your bathroom.

-Doing up your bathroom can add 3% to 5% to your home’s value.
+Doing up your bathroom is predicated to add 3% to 5% to a home’s value.

 See what similar properties are selling for